yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 ### **When Use Props?**
 > - To `pass data & event handlers` down to your child components.
-> - If you just want to use props, not use state or bind function then you don't need to write constructor.
+> - For using class components, if you just want to use props, not use state or bind function then you don't need to write constructor.
 > - Related Reference : [有無加上constructor的差異](https://github.com/kdchang/reactjs101/issues/28)

 <br/>